guastallaigor/vue-tiez/.github/CONTRIBUTING.md

 We also follow [Stylelint][stylelint] / [Stylelint Config Standard][stylelint-config-standard]

-If you changed or added something in the CSS, you can use `yarn run stylelint` and `yarn run stylelint:vue` to check if there's anything wrong regarding the lint
+You can use `yarn run stylelint` and `yarn run stylelint:vue` to check if there's anything wrong regarding the lint

 ## Basic information